FAQs about Year 9

 4. What will be the size of the Junior School (Years 9 and 10)?

 There will be no change to the number of boys enrolled in the Junior School.
-72 girls will be enrolled to start in Year 9 in 2026.
+In 2026, 72 girls joined Year 9.
 These 72 students will progress to being the first cohort of Year 10 female students at St Paul’s in 2027.

 5. How will this introduction affect the Tihoi Venture School experience?